Recovering after doctor malpractice

 Medical malpractice and medical negligence have become much too common in the United States.
 A comprehensive study performed by Johns Hopkins University found that “medical error” is the 3rd leading cause of death behind only heart disease and cancer.
 Malpractice is now responsible for 251,000 lives every year.
 This is ahead of respiratory disease, accidents, stroke, and Alzheimer’s disease.

-If an injury results from an act of medical malpractice, our lawyers might be able to bring a lawsuit against the party responsible for negligence.
+If an injury results from an act of medical malpractice, a trusted personal injury lawyer in Michigan might be able to bring a lawsuit against the party responsible for negligence.
 This can include the medical doctor who overlooked your care, the practicing nurse during your visit, the hospital, and/or the actual medical facility.
 In order for medical malpractice to actually take place, the medical provider gives treatment that doesn’t “pass” a certain standard of care.
 This lack of providing a standard of care put you the patient at risk of injury or even death.
 Medical malpractice cases can be very complex, but if the medical provider actions are different from those with similar training, they might be held liable for the corresponding injuries and costs.

 Have you been injured by a nurse, doctor, or other healthcare provider?
 If you are in fact a victim of malpractice, you will likely be able to recover financial compensation.
 Simply fill out our confidential contact form or give us a call for a free review of your case.
-One of our medical malpractice attorneys will get back to you shortly and let you know if you have a case.
+If you’ve suffered medical negligence in Lansing consult our Lansing medical malpractice lawyer and one of our skilled malpractice attorneys will get back to you shortly and let you know if you have a case.

 Unfortunately, the law of medical malpractice is the most complex area of the law there is both legally and factually.
 In order to even attempt to bring a medical malpractice claim in that state of Michigan, the case must be reviewed by a medical expert that is qualified in the area of medicine which the doctor or nurse being sued is an expert in.
 There is requirement that a notice of intent to file suit be served on the defendant which outlines the facts theory and damages of the medical malpractice before suit is even allowed to be filed.
 Before a malpractice case is filed, it must be certified by a doctor that meets the same specialty as the doctor being sued, who has an active treating practice.
 Finding qualified doctors to testify against a treating physician is difficult and a specialty of the law in of itself.

-Therefore, it is important to have your case reviewed by seasoned legal counsel and medical staff prior to even bringing suit.
+Therefore, it is important to have your case reviewed by a Lansing medical malpractice lawyer and medical staff prior to even bringing suit.
 This requires the need to gather medical records, statements and other information just to work up the case.
 The case must be reviewed from every angle, including the availability of medical malpractice insurance.
 Most people believe that doctors are rich and thus there is plenty of money in case of a medical error.
 In today’s world, most doctors practice in corporate form and have trusts and other legal means to hide assets from collection.

 Here’s a quick example.
 Let’s say that you go the emergency room complaining of severe stomach pain.
 You will be looked at and examined by a medical professional.
 This professional will then use this information to make the best course of treatment.
 This establishes the patient/doctor relationship.
 As a medical professional, he or she has a duty of care to all patients.
 If the doctor makes the decision that you will need surgery to remove the appendix, he has a duty to conduct this operation as any other reasonable doctor given the same circumstances.
 A breach of duty is a act or omission that is negligent on the part of the surgeon.
 This could include removing the wrong body part or leaving a medical tool inside your body.
 If you incur an injury during or after the surgery, you must be able prove that the doctor’s negligence was the direct cause which resulted in measurable damages.